Alghuti-Portfolio/010-12_RiceUniversity_Assignments-/README.md

 ***012- CreditRisk***

-* For the unsupervised learning assignment, a Dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.
+* For the Supervised learning assignment, a Dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.